MaestroThe UI design product. |

 To streamline this process, Maestro allows you to use a brand, which is a variation of a template.

 A brand defines the physical appearance of a Maestro form and is stored within a template.
-Brands control colors, fonts, and other aspects of a form.
-Brands are created in the template by the Template Designer.
-Brands ensure that all the forms have consistent colors, fonts, and other design elements.
+Brands control colors, fonts, images, translation, and other aspects of a form.
+Brands are created in the template by a Template Designer, which ensures that all forms, using a particular brand, have consistent colors, fonts, and other design elements.
 If a change to a brand is required, for instance a new color, all that is needed is a modification to the brand and a re-publish of the form – each form does not need to be modified individually.

 For example, you may want to have a template defining the same form structure, but with different colors, heights, and widths configured in several brands.
 This is illustrated in the example below.